Classification of Fermi-LAT sources with deep learning using energy and time spectra: Dataset

-A cross-match of the classification performance based on the 3FGL catalog \citep{Acero:2015gva} will be presented in Sec.~\ref{sec:xval}.
-Some differences in the structure of the energy and time spectra are present in this previous catalog: the energy bands are reduced to five, and the time spectra are represented by 48 monthly bins, instead of yearly bins.
+A cross-match of the classification performance based on the 3FGL catalogue \citep{Acero:2015gva} will be presented in Sec.\ref{sec:xval}.
+Some differences in the structure of the energy and time spectra are present in this case: the energy bands are reduced to five, and the time spectra are represented by monthly bins, instead of yearly bins.
+In particular, the significance for the time spectrum of the gamma-ray flux is not given.
+In addition, the time spectrum is not given in yearly bins, but in 48 monthly bins.
+Finally, given the lower statistics, the energy spectrum is only provided for five energy bins.
+So the input dimensions are $(5, 2)$ for the energy spectrum including the significance, and $(48, 1)$ for the timing information (four years with 12 monthly bins each).

+While our benchmark architectures use the energy and time spectra, and the corresponding significances, we also test some variations, where one of the two input spectra is substituted by standard features in the catalogue.
+This is done considering, for example, the feature named \texttt{Variability\_Index}, which quantifies the variability of the gamma-ray flux with one single estimator, or the measured source Galactic latitude (\texttt{GLAT}) (see the definition in \citet{Fermi-LAT:2019yla}).